Temp2

 In some places, you’ll get a smaller accessory plate.
 In others, you might be required to order an exact copy of your existing standard plate.

 Each Australian state has different ways for you to order your mini number plates and different rules to follow.
-Prices and details on plates also vary state to state.
-Fortunately, we’ve made it easy and listed all the contacts and some key details here for you.
+Prices and details on mini plates vary state to state.
+Fortunately, we’ve made it easy and listed them all here for you.

 State Where to order